-What’s the first thing that comes to your mind when you hear the word protein?
+What’s the first thing that comes to mind when you hear the word ‘protein’?

-I don’t blame you if you immediately started thinking of steak, chicken, or hamburger beef patties.
-People rarely consider the fact that fruits and vegetables can also be sources of proteins.
+I don’t blame you if steak, chicken or hamburger beef patties are amongst the very first things that you think about.
+Truth is, people rarely consider fruits and vegetables to be sources of proteins, too.

-Granted, they don’t contain sufficient amounts of protein to provide you with the daily recommended protein intake.
-But, that is something that you can rectify by taking high protein juice.
+Granted, they don’t contain the amount sufficient for the daily recommended protein intake but that is something you can actually work around with – by consuming high protein juices.

-Protein juice recipes can help increase your fruit and vegetable intake, resulting in a substantial amount of proteins per serving.
+Protein juice recipes help increase your fruit and vegetable intake.
+They actually contain a substantial amount of proteins per serving, amongst which the following health benefits ensue:

-- You will have healthy brain function and learning capabilities
+- Healthy brain function and higher learning capabilities

 - Drinking high protein smoothies can help in muscle repair and recovery